una-language/una-language/documentation/01_expressions_and_applications/readme.md

     parameter2
 ```

-These rules are always true for all expressions except some standard ones like `=`, `:` etc.
-All exceptions will be explained in next chapters.
+These rules are always true for all expressions except some standard operators explained in the next chapters.